 Massive Vehicle Inventory

-California has more dealerships, more used cars, and more private sellers than most states.
-That means:
+California has more dealerships, more used cars, and more private sellers than other states, resulting in:

 • More choices for buyers